 Growing Mountain Apples

 Malay apple trees are native to Malaysia and cultivated in the Philippines, Vietnam, Bengal and South India.
-The tree strictly tropical.
+The tree is strictly tropical.
 That means that you cannot start growing mountain apples in even the warmest locations in the continental United States.

 How to Grow Mountain Apples